alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 The general definition of IOT Hub extracted from [IoT concepts and Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub)
 > Azure IoT Hub is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.
 You can connect millions of devices and their backend solutions reliably and securely.
 Almost any device can be connected to an IoT hub.

 IOT Hub is a powerful solution around IOT management but, to be honest, in our case it will be of a limited help.
-We use this component because it is required to make a device an IOT Edge device on which we will be able to deploy our connected registry.
+We only rely on this component because it is required to make a device an IOT Edge device on which we will be able to deploy our connected registry.

 Let's build our connected registry
 ==================================